 Key Audit Matter How our audit addressed the key audit matter Deferred exploration and evaluation expenditure (refer note11) All exploration and evaluation expenditure incurred has been capitalised and recognised as an asset in the Statement of Financial Position.
-The closing value of this asset is \$38,309 as at 30 June 2017.
+The closing value of this asset is \$39,147 as at 30 June 2018.
 We have confirmed that the Consolidated Entity has continued right to explore in the relevant area of interest including assessing documentation such as exploration licences and agreed with management's assessment of impairment.
 The carrying value of exploration and evaluation assets is subjective based on the Consolidated Entity's intention, and ability, to continue to explore the asset.
 The carrying value may also be affected by the results of ongoing exploration activity indicating that the mineral reserves and resources may not be commercially viable for extraction.
 This creates a risk that the asset value included within the financial statements may not be recoverable.
 Intangible Assets - Goodwill (refer note10) Goodwill has been recognised in relation to previously acquired subsidiaries.
 Management has exercised significant judgement in assessing whether or not the carrying value off goodwill is impaired.
 We have reviewed management's assumptions in their impairment assessment which was based on future expected cash flows.
 We confirmed that key inputs in the future expected cash flows were consistent with other financial and operational information and assessed the disclosures per note 10 were appropriate and in line with the Australian Accounting Standards.
 Revenue Recognition (refer note 2) Management has exercised significant judgement over the recognition of revenue in relation to contracts entered into for the provision of training and labour-hire services.
 Disclosures relating to revenue recognition can be found at note 1(f).
-The accuracy and completeness of amounts recorded as revenue is an inherent industry risk due to the location of key operations being in Mozambique.
-We assessed the Consolidated Entity's accounting policies as set out in note 1(f), for compliance with the revenue recognition requirements of the Australian Accounting Standards.
+The accuracy and completeness of amounts recorded as revenue is an inherent industry risk due to the location of key We assessed the Consolidated Entity's accounting policies as set out in note 1(f), for compliance with the revenue recognition requirements of the Australian Accounting Standards.
 We further examined the process over the capture, and assessment of the timing, of revenue recognition for all significant contracts, as well as performed testing of a sample of receipts to supporting evidence.

+operations being in Mozambique.

-Compliance with Laws and Regulations Compliance with laws and regulations, including the application of accounting policies compliant with Australian Accounting Standards, is subject to inherent risk due to the location of key operations being in Mozambique. charged with governance exercise oversight over the management and operations of key operations located overseas, as well as
+Compliance with Laws and Regulations

+Compliance with laws and regulations, including the application of accounting policies compliant with Australian Accounting Standards, is subject to inherent risk due to the location of key operations being in Mozambique.
+We examined the process over which those charged with governance exercise oversight over the management and operations of key operations located overseas, as well as reviewing public records to identify any instances of non-compliance with laws and regulations.
+We also assessed whether the foreign subsidiaries' accounting policies used in the preparation of the consolidation is consistent with the Consolidated Entity's accounting policies and whether the accounting policies comply with Australian Accounting Standards.